-Unveiled in 2017, around the time that the huge 3ve campaign was at its peak, ads.txt was a deceptively simple idea.
-But, here we are in 2020, and we’re still seeing ad fraud using spoofed websites.
+Unveiled in 2017, around the time that the huge 3ve campaign was at its peak, ads.txt was a simple idea designed to iron out these wrinkles in the system.
+But here we are in 2021, and we’re still seeing ad fraud using spoofed websites.

 Before we get into the nitty gritty, we’ll explain very quickly what is ads.txt?